No Products in the Cart

 Hand engraving is a sensitive art form that yields the best results on pieces of durable density.
 The specific molecular configuration of die-struck engagement rings makes them the perfect ‘’canvas’’ for hand engraving.
 Jewelers can engrave a message that not only speaks of enduring love but will also stand the test of time.

-Emerson & Farrar boasts a unique jewelry manufacturing workshop where die struck engagement rings are handcrafted by GIA-trained jewelers using original die striking equipment.
-Our showrooms in Redlands and Palm Springs are the go-to locations for jewelry enthusiasts who crave pieces of masterful designs and enduring quality.
+Emerson Fine Jewelry boasts a unique jewelry manufacturing workshop where die struck engagement rings are handcrafted by GIA-trained jewelers using original die striking equipment.
+Our showroom in Redlands is the go-to locations for jewelry enthusiasts who crave pieces of masterful designs and enduring quality.
 Visit us in store and browse through our collection of die-struck engagement rings you cannot find anywhere else.Contact Us Today